nwutils/nw-dev/README.md

 ```

-## exclude some files from being watched
+## Exclude some files from being watched

 By default `node_modules`, `npm-debug.log`, `.git`, `.hg`, and `.svn` are ignored.